 Daniel answered, “Good enough.
 They took up yoga, and they have some young chippy come to the house everyday and help them get into downward dog.
 Aunty says it helps fight her arthritis, I think Unc goes along with it just so he can see this hot blonde in his house every day.”

 “What can I do for you?”
-Danny asked, glancing at the screen.
+Daniel asked, glancing at the screen.
 “I have a conference call with someone from Saudi Arabia in ten minutes.”

 “Anything to give me the brush me off, so I don’t bring up the money you owe me.”
 I added.